The following are guidelines to help foster a positive research environment in the lab:

 - If any laboratory equipment is damaged or lost then notify Paul immediately.

 - The lab truck is available for research use only.
 Drive carefully and keep in mind you are representing Virginia Tech and the Department of Entomology while in the vehicle.
 Be courteous and do not speed or drive recklessly.
-When finished with the vehicle, be sure to refuel from fleet services, include any gas receipts, and fill out the travel log in the vehicle or the travel card in the wallet of the key chain (if a motorpool vehicle).
+When finished with the vehicle, be sure to refuel from fleet services and fill out the travel log in the vehicle or the travel card in the wallet of the key chain (if a motorpool vehicle).
 Do not leave any trash in the vehicle and broom-clean it after use.

-- No food is to be consumed or stored on the molecular side of the lab.
-Please tidy up crumbs and spills quickly, and clean up after yourself.
+- No food is to be consumed or stored lab.

 - Clean latex gloves must be used to replace light source bulbs.